 These may be played in any rhythm we imagine.

 With any scale, Major or minor, we land on the root note when the scale is finished (going up, then down the scale).
 However, we could land on the next note (2nd) in that scale, then play a scale that changes the key to match that note (the new root).
 Then continuing, we land on that scale's 2nd note, and change the key to that new note.
-Starting on C:
+Starting on C (going up and down):

-We used the C, D, E, Gb, and Ab Major scales above.
+We used the C, D, E, Gb, and Ab Major scales above, and added sharps or flats for the new root's key.
 Review the Order of sharps and flats, if you're having trouble with the keys (it'll reinforce your memorization of the keys, which is the cornerstone for improv)!

 Use this method for Chromatics (half steps) as well.
 It's easier with chromatics because you only have to remember the starting note, not the key.